 - Personal Hotspot must be off on both the sender’s and receiver’s devices

 - The person receiving the files via AirDrop has three visibility options: Everyone, Contacts Only, and Receiving Off.

 - If Contacts Only (or Receiving Off) is selected, that means AirDrop is restricted for unknown people (or all).
-If your email or phone number is in the Contacts on the receiver’s iPad or iPhone, you can send files even when their AirDrop visibility is Contacts Only.
+And, your email or phone number is in the Contacts on the receiver’s iPad or iPhone, you can send files even when their AirDrop visibility is Contacts Only.
 If not, ask them to set AirDrop to Everyone.

 How to Turn On AirDrop on iPhone and iPad

 - Open Control Center.

 - On your iPad running iOS 12 and later, swipe down from the top-right corner of the screen

 - On iPad running iOS 11 or earlier, swipe up from the bottom of the screen